creaturethingg/ctsh/README.md

 As you can see, it is very simple to modify the shell

 ## How to use it
-- Download and extract `package.zip`
+- Download and extract `package.7z`
 - Locate `ctsh.exe`

 With this exe file, you can add it to your PATH variables